 Review Summary: Professionals?

-“Heartbeat city” could not have been anything else, than an 80’s pop record.
+“Heartbeat city” could not have been anything else but an 80’s pop record.
 The Cars by 1984 were not new-wave, art-rock, dance-rock, art-pop, pop-rock … they were a POP band, period.
-Tunes from “Heartbeat city” could easily fit (and did so) in the playlists of a mainstream radio station, before “She-Bop”, or after “Material-girl”… or between those, followed by one of the numerous singles, a Quincy Jones production still going strong, materialised in two years earlier.
-A couple of years later the subsequent work of producer Robert John Lange, could certainly find leppards and chameleons coexisting under the same playlist, both still going strong.
+Tunes from “Heartbeat city” could easily fit (and did so) in the playlists of a mainstream radio station, before “She-Bop”, or after “Material-girl” - or between those - followed by one of the numerous singles of a Quincy Jones production, still going strong, that had materialised two years earlier.
+Plus, a couple of years later, the subsequent work of producer Robert John Lange could certainly find leppards and chameleons coexisting under the same playlist, both still going strong.

 Is pop bad?

-Within each respective decade, the term “pop”, when examined as a derivative of popular, indicates impact or appeal on the generation included within the aforementioned ten year span.
+Within each respective decade, the term “pop” when examined as a derivative of popular, indicates impact or appeal on the generation included within the aforementioned ten year span.
 Believe It or not, the frantic improvisational geniuses of Dizzy or Bird were once popular… not as popular as Louis Armstrong or Frank Sinatra, but still...
 What is of importance today though is if tunes from eras past can still have a degree of impact or appeal.
 The '80s in particular had a distinctiveness compared to previous decades.
 Technology was playing a bigger role than ever before during the production of music; computers or computerized gadgets were breaking into mainstream; that included big studios and big producers.
 Yet, 'current technology' has a short life-span, and what is based around it -putting aside retro value or nostalgia- more often than not, ages badly.

 Did “Heartbeat city” age badly?

 Its synthesized soundscapes have aged pretty badly, yes.
 “Mutt” Lange overproduced '80s style, the *** out of four individuals.
-However, the melodic hooks or the catchiness of the tunes in general, cannot be denied, plus, the lyrics are inventive yet sinister when it pertains to the subject of love, or obsession… that may go as far as stalking, substances or substance-abuse, or combinations of the above.
-Contextually “Heartbeat city” aged better than the likes of “She’s so unusual”, maybe because an inventive way of encrypting love, stalkers or addictions in general, never gets old especially when the encryption key is radio compatible.
+However, the melodic hooks or the catchiness of the tunes in general cannot be denied; plus, the lyrics remain inventive yet sinister when it pertains to the subject of love, or obsession - that may go as far as stalking - substances or substance-abuse or combinations of all those.
+Contextually, “Heartbeat city” aged better than the likes of “She’s so unusual”, maybe because an inventive way of encrypting love, stalkers or addictions in general, never gets old especially when the encryption key is radio compatible.
 On the other hand, girls not allowed to have fun, accompanied or not, ain’t such a big issue today as it was back in 1983.

-Production wise -in hindsight truth be told- Lange never possessed, the musical backround or foresight of Quincy so sonically this album won’t carry the same appeal today.
+Production wise -in hindsight truth be told- Lange never possessed the musical background or foresight of Quincy, so, sonically this album won’t carry the same appeal today.
 Still, I may find myself indulging in the likes of “Stranger Eyes” or “It’s not the night”.
-To be perfectly honest the title track gives me an instant “healthy” fix.
-But I’m getting into subjective territory… I suggest that you give this a try, cause you may find some guilty pleasure of your own here.
+To be perfectly honest, the title track gives me an instant “healthy” fix.
+But I’m getting into subjective territory; I suggest that you give this a try, as you may find some guilty pleasure of your own here.